Marijuana Addiction

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) states that addiction is when someone compulsively uses a drug even when they experience negative consequences.
 As a result, the continued use can cause an increased intolerance.
 Then, when they try to stop using the drug, they experience withdrawal symptoms.

-Marijuana is oftentimes smoked but can also be ingested in edibles.
+Marijuana is often smoked, but can also be ingested in edibles.
 When used, it can cause a variety of experiences.
 Many people describe that they feel “high”.
 Others report feeling positive feelings and may laugh uncontrollably.
 Others may feel paranoid or miserable.
 The effects may vary depending on the person and the quality or makeup of the substance.

 The effect can also differ for no apparent reason.
 One can feel happy one day when using marijuana and the next, they may feel paranoid and miserable.